Trump contradicts health advisers on coronavirus vaccine timetable as death toll mounts

 “Those statements about large amounts of vaccine not being available until 2021 — he’s being very honest,” the official said.

 In the past, Redfield has been criticized for failing to defend CDC career scientists against political interference that has tarnished trust in the agency.
-In the past few months, CDC guidance documents on the safe reopening of churches, schools and testing of asymptomatic individuals have been revised under pressure from the White House.
+In the past few months, CDC guidance documents on the safe reopening of churches and schools and testing of asymptomatic individuals have been revised under pressure from the White House.
 And earlier this week, HHS’s top communications official, Michael Caputo, was put on leave and his senior adviser, Paul Alexander, was removed based in part on backlash to their efforts to edit the agency’s weekly science reports on the virus.

 Lenny Bernstein and Yasmeen Abutaleb contributed to this report.